Skip to main content

 Expected learning outcomes document what skills students are expected to obtain once the course is completed.
 The focus should be on the outcome of the course, not the tasks required to achieve the outcome.
 Thus, “writing three technical papers” is not an outcome, though the ability to write a technical paper is.

 Course learning outcomes should be clear, measurable, appropriate in number, appropriate to the degree level and appropriate to the course level.
-For help writing strong learning outcomes, see the Curriculum Committee's guide as well as the Teaching and Learning Commons' site.
+For help writing strong learning outcomes, see the Curriculum Committee's guide.

 Course learning outcomes should also be aligned with course learning activities and assessments.